Vulnerabilities of Single-Round Incentive Compatibility in Auto-bidding: Theory and Evidence from ROI-Constrained Online Advertising Markets: A/B Testing for Platforms

-\textit{User-side experiments setup.} We use realistic bidding data and include an additive boost.
-We will measure the actual treatment effect (horizontal lines in figure \ref{fig:user_ab}) by computing the ratio of ``metrics when applying the treatment to all the auctions'' over ``those of applying the control strategy to all''.
-An A/B testing is performed by applying the treatment to $r$ percents of the auctions ($x$-axis in figure \ref{fig:user_ab}) uniformly at random.
-The results have been bootstrapped to make sure that the biases are not from non-homogeneous sampling.
-In the first experiment, the treatment group is assigned a boost of value $c_{i, j} = 0.05v_{i, j}$ and the control group has no boost.
-In the second, we use the realistic boost for the control group, and half its value for the treatment.
+In this section, we investigate the interference in A/B testing of auction markets.
+User-side experiments are performed by applying the treatment variant to $r$ percents of auctions ($x$-axis in Figure \ref{fig:user_ab}; for each $r$, results are aggregated over several random partitions to make sure that the biases are not from non-homogeneous user-splitting) uniformly at random and the control variant to the rest.
+We will measure the ground-truth treatment effect (dashed lines in Figure \ref{fig:user_ab}) by computing the ratio of ``metrics when applying the treatment variant to all the auctions'' over ``metrics when applying the control variant to all the auctions.''
+The A/B tested treatment effect (real lines in Figure \ref{fig:user_ab}) is the ratio of metrics between experiment groups.
+We use realistic bidding data and include the additive boost mechanism.
+In the first experiment (left of Figure \ref{fig:user_ab}), the treatment group is assigned a boost of magnitudes $c_{i, j} = 0.05v_{i, j}$ and the control group has no boost.
+In the second, we use the boost used in practice for the control group, and half its value for the treatment.
+The real-world boost is used by the platform as a measure of long-term utility to the platform.
+As we can see from Figure \ref{fig:user_ab} that, when it is halved, the \textit{immediate} revenue is indeed increased by sacrificing long-term utilities, and thus its weight should be carefully configured to optimize the overall financial consequences.